Time for my 2017 annual review.

 1. What Went Well This Year?

 Photography.
-Since my wifey’s into photography, I’ve also explored this interest.
+I’ve also explored this interest since my wife, Lisah, is into photography, too.
 It’s a great way to spend time outdoors.
 It’s a creative pursuit involving technology, software, and social media.
-I’ve studied the subject quite extensively, and the more I learn, the better I get (which isn’t always the case).
+I’ve studied the subject extensively, and the more I learn, the better I get (which isn’t always the case).
 I’m not a “great photographer” by any stretch, but I’m getting to the point where I at least start to know what the heck I’m doing.
-I at least feel like I’ve gotten past mount stupid!
+I at least feel like I’ve gotten past Mount Stupid!

 Jack.
 I’ve spent much quality time with my son due to my wifey’s odd work hours.
 It feels like it’s been precious for both of us.